Why Do Duplicate Music Files Accumulate on Mac?

 DupScan's two-pass hashing system handles large music libraries efficiently.
 The first pass reads only 4KB from each file to create a partial hash, instantly eliminating files that cannot be duplicates.
 The second pass performs full-content hashing only on candidate matches, keeping scan times short even across tens of thousands of audio files.

 DupScan's grid view displays audio file details including file size and path, making it straightforward to decide which copy to keep and which to remove.
 Auto-Select keeps the newest version of each duplicate by default.
+The category filters for duplicate file scanning on Mac page details the Audio filter, grid view, and Auto-Select system that make music library cleanup efficient.

 How Can You Prevent Duplicate Music Files?